tr1ckydev/bsh/README.md

   bunx @tr1ckydev/bsh -c "pwd"
   ```

+### Shell scripts

+`.sh` files work as usual cross-platform and are executed through the bun shell interpreter.

 ### Known issues

 - Using `cd` or other commands don't affect the next commands in the same session due to this [issue](https://github.com/oven-sh/bun/issues/9893).

 This is an experimental project!
-File an issue if you find bugs and weird behaviours.
+File an issue if you find a bug or any weird behavior.